AwalaApp/specs/rs000-core.md

 ## Message Transport Bindings

-A message transport binding, or simply _binding_, is a protocol that defines the [adjacent-layer interactions](https://upskilld.com/learn/same-layer-and-adjacent-layer-interactions/) between endpoints/gateways and gateways/relayers.
-Bindings can either leverage pre-existing [Layer 7](https://en.wikipedia.org/wiki/Application_layer) protocols (e.g., HTTP) or be purpose-built.

-This document describes the requirements applicable to all bindings, but does not define any concrete binding as they MUST be defined in separate documents.
+A message transport binding, or simply _binding_, defines the [adjacent-layer interactions](https://upskilld.com/learn/same-layer-and-adjacent-layer-interactions/) between endpoints and gateways, or gateways and relayers.
+This document describes the requirements applicable to all bindings, but does not define any concrete binding as they are defined in separate documents.

-A binding MUST define its clients and servers, and how they implement this specification.
-Typically, the server listens on an address/port location, and the client initiates the communication.
-A peer-to-peer model could be represented with nodes that act as both clients and servers.
+Bindings will typically leverage [Layer 7](https://en.wikipedia.org/wiki/Application_layer) protocols, such as HTTP or purpose-built ones, but they can also use an Inter-Process Communication (IPC) mechanism provided by the host system.
+They will usually have a client and server in each communication, and an endpoint/gateway/relayer could play both roles in different communications.

-The client MUST authenticate the server with the following constraints:
+The client MUST authenticate the server.
+When applicable, the following constraints MUST be enforced:

 - TLS MUST be used if the Layer 4 protocol is TCP, unless communication happens via the loopback network interface.
 - DTLS MUST be used if the Layer 4 protocol is UDP, unless communication happens via the loopback network interface.